xica/heroku-buildpack-scipy/README.md

   * 1.9.0

 SciPy:
+  * 0.13.3 (compiled against NumPy 1.9.0)
-  * 0.14.0 (compiled against 1.8.1)
+  * 0.14.0 (compiled against NumPy 1.8.1)

 This package will also install compiled runtime libraries for BLAS, LAPACK, ATLAS, and Fortran, which are needed by NumPy and SciPy at runtime.

-I currently am not sure whether it is okay to use a SciPy installation that was compiled against a version of NumPy different from the one available at runtime.
-If this turns out to be an issue, please open a GitHub issue and I will address it.
+It appears that SciPy does not work with a NumPy that is a different version from what it was compiled against.
+I will fix this in the near future.

 Usage
 -----